OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 While usually using an on-device shell (terminal emulator) might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or check some configuration.

 Termux is a terminal emulator for Android that provides a Linux environment that works directly with or without rooting and with no setup required.
-The installation of additional packages trivial is a trivial task thanks to its own APT package manager (which makes a difference in comparison to other terminal emulator apps).
+The installation of additional packages is a trivial task thanks to its own APT package manager (which makes a difference in comparison to other terminal emulator apps).
 You can search for specific packages by using the command `pkg search <pkg_name>` and install packages with `pkg install <pkg_name>`.
 You can install Termux straight from [Google Play](https://play.google.com/store/apps/details?id=com.termux "Install Termux").

 #### Host-Device Data Transfer